quickthyme/qroute/docs/getting-started.md

 #### Using the Swift Package Manager

 For non-Xcode folks, QTRoute supports the [Swift Package Manager](https://swift.org/package-manager/).
-As it is purely written in Swift, and has no other dependencies, it should be compatible with any target and platform including MacOS and Linux.
+It works fine in any Swift project on any Swift platform, including OSX and Linux.

 Just add the dependency to your `Package.swift` file: